walmartlabs/concord-website/docs/getting-started/forms.md

 ## Custom Error Messages

-While Concord provides default error messages for form fields, the error text that displays can be customized .
+While Concord provides default error messages for form field validation, the error text that displays can be customized .
 With a form created from your YAML file, this can be accomplished with the addition of a `locale.properties` file in the same directory location.